-Commonwealth of Dominica Area: 751 sq km Coastline: 148 km Population: 73 449 (July 2014 est.) GDP: USD 1.015 billion (2013 est.) Dominica has high but largely unrealised geothermal resources which could produce electricity at a lower cost and transition Dominica from its current dependence on imported fuels into a regional energy hub.
+Commonwealth of Dominica

+Population: 73 449 (July 2014 est.) GDP: USD 1.015 billion (2013 est.)

+Dominica has high but largely unrealised geothermal resources which could produce electricity at a lower cost and transition Dominica from its current dependence on imported fuels into a regional energy hub.
 The Government of the Commonwealth of Dominica (GoCD), with the assistance of development partners such as the Agence Française de Développement, the European Union and the International Finance Corportation, has completed the drilling of three geothermal exploration wells in the Wotten Waven / Laudat field, where a 10-15 MW geothermal power plant could meet domestic demand.
-The GoCD is also actively assessing potential for further geothermal development to generate power for exports via sub-sea cables to neighboring islands.
+The GoCD is also actively assessing potential for further geothermal development to generate power for exports via sub-sea cables to neighbouring islands.